-ACS on Campus is partnership with corporate, government, academic, and non-profit host campuses around the world.
+ACS partners with academic, corporate, government, and non-profit groups to organize events around the world.

 Why should you host acs on campus?

 The purpose of ACS on Campus is to provide graduate students, post-docs, and non-tenured researchers and faculty with the necessary skills to thrive in today’s job market.
 Sessions focus on: